 Emily Potter began her career in music while studying with Sandy Duffy Norman of Sunridge Flute Studios in Salem, Oregon.
 Her early education included serving as Principal Flute with the Salem Youth Symphony for four years, competing at regional and national levels including the OMEA and MTNA solo competitions, winning Oregon’s State high school competition, and taking part in masterclasses.

-Emily recently graduated from Boston University with a Bachelor of Music degree in Flute Performance, where she studied with several teachers including Linda Toote and Renee Krimsier.
-While studying at Boston University, she participated in the BU Wind Ensemble as well as in Time's Arrow, an ensemble that performed solely contemporary compositions as well as newly composed music.
+Emily had lessons with Marianne Gedigian, Jill Felber, Amy Porter, Molly Barth, and Stephen Preston.
+She recently graduated from Boston University with a Bachelor of Music degree in Flute Performance, where she studied with several teachers including Linda Toote and Renee Krimsier.
+While studying at Boston University, she participated in the BU Wind Ensemble as well as in Time’s Arrow, an ensemble that performed solely contemporary compositions as well as newly composed music.
 She was also part of several Baroque Chamber groups under the tutelage of Martin Pearlman.